How Much Does It Cost To Pigeon Proof Solar Panels

 What is the problem with having pigeons nest under my Solar Panels?

-Pigeons create a huge amount of mess, from their guano to excess twigs on the ground, to dropped eggs that have fallen out of nests.
+Pigeons create a huge amount of mess, including their guano and excess twigs on the ground, as well as eggs that have fallen out of nests.
 All of these have their own problems associated with them.
 Particularly in the summer months, bird guano is very bad for people with respiratory problems and can create health problems for people who are more susceptible.
 There is, of course, the general problem of having to clean up every day after their mess but if they have dropped eggs, this may invite unwanted creatures if not cleared up.
 Foxes and occasionally badgers have been known to eat eggs dropped on the floor.
 Should you let your pets out when there is a wild animal in the garden, you may end up with an injured pet if they approach the foxes or badgers too quickly.
 Furthermore, the gutters directly under your panels will be so well fertilised that within a year you will have forests growing out of them if you do not continually clear them out.
 This can lead to leaks or lots of costly gutter cleaning.

 Solar panels are not delicate from the top however all the wires are exposed underneath the panels.
 Between the pigeons nesting, and both the younger and older generations pecking at the wires, the pigeons are very likely to peck out a wire or dislodge it, which could not only cause damage to the panel but could also mean that you lose out on the energy production, and therefore the feed-in tariff.
 Every warranty on panes is different but a lot of warranties we have come into contact with do not protect the panels against damage caused by pigeons.